symfony/symfony-docs/doctrine/event_listeners_subscribers.rst

 How to Register Event Listeners and Subscribers
 ===============================================

-Doctrine packages a rich event system that fires events when almost anything happens inside the system.
+Doctrine packages have a rich event system that fires events when almost anything happens inside the system.
 For you, this means that you can create arbitrary :doc:`services </service_container>` and tell Doctrine to notify those objects whenever a certain action (e.g. ``prePersist()``) happens within Doctrine.